m-shahbaz-kharal/LiGuard-2.x/docs/liguard_pipelines.md

 # An In-Depth Look into LiGuard Pipelines
 In `LiGuard`, a `pipeline` is a sequence of components that process LIDAR and/or image data.
 In other words, it defines an algorithm that performs a sequence of steps on given LIDAR and/or image data.
 Each component in the pipeline performs a specific task such as reading data, preprocessing, data analysis, or postprocessing.
-The components are connected in a sequence, and the data flows from one component to the next based on the defined priority of the components.
+The components are connected in a sequence, and the data flows from one component to the next based on the defined order of the components.
 The pipeline is executed in real-time, and the results are visualized in the GUI and/or stored.

 ## Pipeline Directory Structure
 A `LiGuard` pipeline is organized in a structured directory format.
 The pipeline directory structure is automatically managed by `LiGuard`, minimizing the need for manual modifications.
 However, understanding this structure is beneficial, particularly when sharing pipelines with others.
 Below, we provide a detailed overview to enhance your comprehension of the directory layout and its components.